newinnovations/PDFium-rs/README.md

 A modern streamlined Rust wrapper for the PDFium C library, designed for simplicity and thread safety in interactive applications.
 PDFium is the PDF library from Google developed for (and used in) the Chromium and Chrome web browsers.

 PDFium-rs is used as one of the two PDF engines enabled in [MView6](https://github.com/newinnovations/mview6), a PDF and photo viewer written in Rust and GTK4.
-It makes it easy and fun to see the rendering (quality) differences between mupdf and PDFium.
+With a single keypress you can switch engines and see the rendering (quality) differences between mupdf and PDFium.

 ## Features